observantio/becertain/README.md

 | `engine/events/*` + `engine/registry.py` | Maintains tenant-scoped deployment/event context and adaptive signal weights used in confidence blending. |

 ## 🛠️ Project Structure

+The engine is the brain of the Be Certain and it is connected inside the Analyzer.py

 ```
 .